Xennet/xennetdocs/README.md

 ### Architecture

-The xenfsd executable will be deployed with xennetd and it will be its only window to the outside world.
+The xenfsd executable will be deployed with Zennetd and it will be its only window to the outside world.

 XenFS will work with nodes running slim POSIX VMs, typically FreeBSD.
 For the simplicity of implementation, debugging, monitoring and future development, we chose to implement XenFS with plain bash commands.